-The first Pink Day, on Feb.
-22, will feature the Canadian Red Cross Pink Day Film Festival, starting at 10:30 a.m.
-Central time, at Winnipeg’s Park Theatre.
-The festival will feature about 20 short films made by Kindergarten to Grade 12 students from Manitoba and Nunavut.
+The first Pink Day of 2017 was held on Feb.
+22 and featured an incredible celebration with the third annual Canadian Red Cross Pink Day Film Festival, held in Winnipeg.
+The festival featured 20 short videos made by Kindergarten to Grade 12 students from Manitoba and Nunavut.

 The Canadian Red Cross believes that every child should be treated with respect.
 As a national leader in violence, abuse and bullying prevention, the Red Cross works with students and educators across Manitoba and Nunavut.
 As part of its bullying prevention programming, the Canadian Red Cross leads the support of Pink Day in both Manitoba and Nunavut for schools and workplaces.